VishalRamki/C3990-Server/README.md

 pip install flask-cors
 ```

-3. Run the python script via:
+3. Run the python script via (You may need sudo if you are on a \*nix machine)

 ```
 py api.py